 Music and Lyrics by Stephen Sondheim Book by George Furth

-_ FIRST TORONTO PRODUCTION IN 25 YEARS
+FIRST TORONTO PRODUCTION IN ALMOST 30 YEARS!

-Company, said by many to have launched the age of the modern musical, centres on Robert, a single man unable to commit to a steady relationship, the married couples who are his best friends, and his three on-again off-again girlfriends.
+Tony Award-winning Company, said by many to have launched the age of the modern musical, centres on Robert, a single man unable to commit to a steady relationship, the married couples who are his best friends, and his three on-again off-again girlfriends.

 Set in upper-middle-class Manhattan and told through a series of vignettes in no particular chronological order, each character and scene is linked by the celebration of Bobby’s 35th birthday.

 An honest, witty, sophisticated look at relationships, Company is as contemporary and relevant as ever (seen with the recent hit revivals on Broadway and the West End as well as its transfer to movie theatres).
 It features a brilliant, energetic score containing many of Sondheim’s best-known songs (including "Another Hundred People," "The Ladies Who Lunch" and "Being Alive").